Direct twisted Galois stratification: Introduction

-In order to afford the existence of Galois covers, we must make our framework flexible enough to include presentations of \emph{generalised difference schemes}, developed in \cite{ive-tch}.
+In order to afford the existence of Galois covers and to provide a notational device for discussing several possible lifts of the difference operator, we must make our framework flexible enough to include presentations of \emph{generalised difference schemes}, developed in \cite{ive-tch}.
 Having that in mind, the real difficulty of this project is to isolate a robust enough notion of a Galois cover which will perpetuate through a number of operations and constructions (cf.~Subsection~\ref{ss:constr-dirgal}).